sebasSerrano12/mediTranslate/README.md

 # MediTranslate
-Engineered a spanish/english translation app that accurately interprets medical inquiries in the Emergency room, ensuring contextual relevance and technical accuracy
+Acurate Spanish/English translation app that accurately interprets medical inquiries in the Emergency room, ensuring contextual relevance and technical accuracy.
+I decided to create this app beacuse my colleagues needed a tool to simplify triage questionnaries with patients.